Concordium/concordium-node-sdk-js/README.md

 };
 ```

-Finally, to actually deploy the module to the chain, send the constructed `initContractTransaction` to the chain using `sendAccountTransaction`.
-(Refer to the _Send Account Transaction_ section for how to do this)
+Finally, to actually initialize the contract on the chain, send the constructed `initContractTransaction` to the chain using `sendAccountTransaction`.
+(See [Send Account Transaction](#Send-Account-Transaction) for how to do this)

 ## Update Contract(parameterless smart contract)
 The following example demonstrates how to update a smart contract.